rackerlabs/technical-blog/_posts/2019-12-19-use-xml-publisher-to-show-charts.md

 #### Explanation of pie chart XML

-A line-by-line explantion of the code follows:
+A line-by-line explanation of the code follows:

     <Graph graphType="PIE">

-This section identifies the graph type and category is as the `PIE` chart format.
+This section identifies the graph type and category as the `PIE` chart format.

     <LocalGridData rowCount="{count(//DATA_RECORD)}" colCount="1">